 A new focus map feature that uses color blocks to let you know what’s in focus.

-Unlimited video record time.
+Unlimited video recording time.

 Full-Size HDMI connection.